 Limitations of Clinical Trials

 Outside of pandemics, clinical vaccine development is a slow and incremental process to ensure safety and reduce the risk of cumulative investment in products which fail due to ineffectiveness or side effects.
 Clinical trials are thus typically divided into phases I, II and III, which take place sequentially, investigating safety in the early phases and efficacy in large scale trials later with increasing numbers of volunteers required.
 This has been accelerated in the testing of SARS-CoV2 vaccines.
 Efficacy can only be shown when there is sufficient circulation of the infection to demonstrate a reduction in cases in vaccinated people.
 Studies in Brazil, South Africa and the USA are likely to be the only ones in which this may be currently possible for SARS-CoV-2, although targeting high-incidence groups such as healthcare workers may have a role.
-There are risks of accelerating clinical trials to catch pandemic waves: study quality might suffer with implications for participant safety and quality of data (43).There are also implications for the ethics of vaccine studies in low and middle income countries (LMIC), public trust and vaccine acceptance, as highlighted by recent demonstrations in South Africa against some vaccine studies, which some believe to be exploiting local populations (44).
+There are risks that study quality might suffer if clinical trials are accelerated to catch pandemic waves: (43).There are also implications for the ethics of vaccine studies in low and middle income countries (LMIC), public trust and vaccine acceptance, as highlighted by recent demonstrations in South Africa against some vaccine studies, which some believe to be exploiting local populations (44).

 The FDA has stipulated a requirement of 50% efficacy for licensure (40).
 Current trials primarily measure efficacy as a reduction in symptomatic infection, rather than infection per se or severe disease, furthermore different trials use different definitions of symptomatic infection.
 The first vaccine trials will not tell us how long immunity lasts and the need for booster doses.
 They will not reveal whether onwards transmission occurs if for example, symptoms are reduced but mild or asymptomatic infection still occurs.
 Long term and rare side effects may not be detected and so long term phase IV safety monitoring will be essential once vaccines are licenced for clinical use.